Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

     Click the field to edit the cost object number.

 - *Text*
-    Click the field to edit the text.
+    Click the field to edit the posting text.

 - [POST]
     Click this button to post the edited posting.